 The premises are well laid out to support the trading aspects of the business.
-There is a well-equipped kitchen area with floor and wall-mounted storage cupboards plus a pot-wash area.
-There is a separate utility room with a large sink mainly used for cleaning equipment etc. To the side of the building is a lean-to storage facility and another storage area located within the outbuilding across the road, (both with electrics) providing considerable utility space.
-The outbuilding, itself, has great potential to be developed into an office space or possibly into new business uses.
+There is a well-equipped kitchen with floor and wall-mounted storage cupboards plus a pot-wash area.
+A separate utility room with a large sink is mainly used for cleaning equipment etc. To the side of the building is a lean-to storage facility and another storage area is located within the outbuilding across the road (both with electrics) providing considerable utility space.
+The outbuilding has great potential to be developed into an office space or possibly into new business uses.
 In addition, secure outside storage is available adjacent to this building and is currently used to stock gas, coal, wood, kindling etc.

 LETTING / OWNERS ACCOMMODATION

-The first floor also is the location of a full-sized family bathroom with bath and over-bath electric shower with wooden panel finish throughout.
+The first floor is also the location of a full-sized family bathroom with bath and over-bath electric shower with wooden panel finish throughout.
 An attractive and well-appointed country style kitchen with dishwasher, breakfast bar, stylish extractor fan, fridge and freezer units, washing machine / dryer plus wood work surfaces provide generous cooking and preparation space.
 The bright lounge features a wood burning stove and dining area, located on the first floor this room benefits from breath-taking views of the surrounding area.
-This accommodation has been successfully let out to holiday makers utilising Airbnb as well as other web sites generating a quarter of the business' income with more room for growth.
+This accommodation has been successfully let out to holiday makers utilising Airbnb as well as other websites generating a quarter of the business' income with room for further growth.

-There is a separate property located opposite Laggan Stores which was initially used by the owners as the shop during the period of renovation.
-The owner has mentioned that this deceptively spacious property could be suitable for a number of uses, this might include a take away business such as a chip shop, or possibly as a retail unit, subject to the necessary planning consents.
+There is a separate property situated opposite Laggan Stores which was initially used by the owners as the shop during the period of renovation.
+This deceptively spacious property could be suitable for a number of uses, this might include a take away business such as a chip shop, or possibly as a retail unit, subject to the necessary planning consents.

-The business is a substantial property with a large footprint and prominent roadside frontage.
-Unrestricted roadside parking provides for patrons needs but there is also a car park just along the village road.
+This substantial property has a large footprint and prominent roadside frontage.
+Unrestricted roadside parking provides for patrons needs however there is also a car park just along the village road.
 The business benefits from a supplementary block constructed building with a pitched roof.
 This detached building has been used as a community facility but could be used for a wide range of business uses subject to consents.
 This property has power but no water or drainage facilities at present.
 There is a small steep garden to the rear of the premises.